solo-io/platform-portal-backstage-plugin-backend/plugins/platform-portal-backstage-plugin-backend/README.md

 ): Promise<Router> {
   // ...

+  // -> Instantiate the plugin provider.
   const gppp = new GlooPlatformPortalProvider(
     'production',
     env.logger,
     env.config,
   );
-  builder.addEntityProvider(gppp);
+  // -> Add the plugin provider to the catalog builder. builder.addEntityProvider(gppp);

-  const { processingEngine, router } = await builder.build();
+  // (These lines will be there, added by Backstage) const { processingEngine, router } = await builder.build();
   await processingEngine.start();

-  await gppp.startScheduler(env.scheduler);
+  // -> Start the scheduled update interval after the processing engine starts. await gppp.startScheduler(env.scheduler);

   //...